Protect Your Teeth

 An occlusal guard is also known as a mouthguard.
 A mouthguard is a custom-fit protective thermoplastic shield for your teeth.
 They are used to protect your teeth from any excess force due to teeth grinding or clenching and TMJ.
 The mouthguard acts as a cushion for your teeth and absorbs the force of pressure that is applied from teeth clenching or grinding.

-If you’re interested in an occlusal guard to protect your teeth and jaw, contact us at Whitestone Family Dentistry today to schedule a consultation with Dr. Chris Mun.
+If you’re interested in an occlusal guard in Cedar Park, TX, to protect your teeth and jaw, contact us at Whitestone Family Dentistry today to schedule a consultation.
 We can perform an oral exam to ensure you don’t have any oral health issues and will take impressions of your teeth if you’re a good candidate.

 Mouthguards can also be worn during contact sports to reduce the risk of injury to the mouth.
 Sports injuries can commonly cause broken or chipped teeth, cutting the inside of the mouth, or a broken jaw.
 Wearing a mouthguard greatly reduces your risk of injury when playing contact sports.